 Outsourcing has been big for the past decade or so, and it is praised by many business owners as the easiest and simplest way to get stuff done without hiring extra people for the team.
 You can literally hire anyone - entire HR departments, developers, virtual assistants, marketing experts, designers… It’s a simple process with all the mediating platforms that are available nowadays and the fact you can reach out to people from all over the world through a handy network of connections called the internet.

-You are no longer limited to the local talent pool since distance means nothing - you can find and hire the person with the exact expertise you need, no matter where they are.
+You are no longer limited to the local talent pool since distance doesn't mean anything - you can find and hire the person with the exact expertise you need, no matter where they are.
 It’s a great deal on the service providers’ side since they can literally sell their time and knowledge while working on a set of interesting projects at the same time.

 But that's all old news, right?

-Yes, outsourcing can be an awesome thing, but it’s not all rainbows and butterflies.
+Yes, outsourcing can be an awesome thing, but it’s not all fun and games.
 There is always the other side of the story.
 The dark side.

 In the shadows, you will find a bunch of lost investments, unhappy clients, and failed projects.